 Employment Agreement with John P. Butler.
 On September 16, 2013, we entered into an executive employment agreement with Mr. Butler for the position of President and Chief Executive Officer.
 The executive employment agreement continues until we or Mr. Butler terminates the agreement in accordance with its terms.
-For the year ended December 31, 2014, Mr. Butler received a base salary of \$425,000, subject to review by our Board of Directors from time to time at least every twelve months.
-Mr. Butler is also eligible to receive an annual performance-based cash bonus of up to 30% of Mr. Butler's base salary, determined by our Board of Directors and based upon the Company's performance and Mr. Butler's performance against objectives established by our Board of Directors.
-Mr. Butler is entitled to four weeks of vacation, as well as holidays and sick leave, and (subject to eligibility criteria under the applicable plan) the right to participate in any profit sharing plan, retirement plan, 401(k) plan, group medical plan, group dental plan, and/or other health insurance plan maintained by us for our senior executives generally and, if applicable, their family members.
+Under his employment agreement, Mr. Butler's base salary is subject to review by our Board of Directors at least every twelve months and he is also eligible to receive an annual performance-based cash bonus determined by our Board of Directors and based upon the Company's performance and Mr. Butler's performance against objectives established by our Board of Directors.
+Mr. Butler's employment agreement established his base salary and target annual bonus at the time it was executed, both of which have been subsequently increased by the Board of Directors.
+For the year ended December 31, 2015, Mr. Butler's base salary was \$500,000 and he was eligible to receive an annual performance-based cash bonus of up to 50% of his base salary.
+Mr. Butler is entitled to four weeks of vacation as well as holidays, and (subject to eligibility criteria under the applicable plan) the right to participate in any profit sharing plan, retirement plan, 401(k) plan, group medical plan, group dental plan, and/or other health insurance plan maintained by us for our senior executives generally and, if applicable, their family members.
 Mr. Butler is also entitled to reimbursement of all reasonable and necessary business and travel expenses incurred in connection with the performance of his duties.

 Employment Agreement with Jason A. Amello.
 On September 23, 2013, we entered into an executive employment agreement with Mr. Amello for the position of Senior Vice President, Chief Financial Officer and Treasurer.
 The executive employment agreement continues until we or Mr. Amello terminates the agreement in accordance with its terms.
-For the year ended December 31, 2014, Mr. Amello received a base salary of \$320,000, subject to review by our Board of Directors from time to time and at least every twelve months.
-Under his agreement, Mr. Amello is also eligible to receive an annual performance-based cash bonus of up to 20% of Mr. Amello's base salary (increased to 30% by the Board of Directors on May 14, 2014), determined by our Board of Directors and based upon the Company's performance and Mr. Amello's performance against objectives established by our Board of Directors.
-Mr. Amello is entitled to four weeks of vacation, as well as holidays and sick leave, and (subject to eligibility criteria under the applicable plan) the right to participate in any profit sharing plan, retirement plan, 401(k) plan, group medical plan, group dental plan, and/or other health insurance plan maintained by us for our senior executives generally and, if applicable, their family members.
+Under his employment agreement, Mr. Amello's base salary is subject to review by our Board of Directors at least every twelve months and he is also eligible to receive an annual performance-based cash bonus determined by our Board of Directors and based upon the Company's performance and Mr. Amello's performance against objectives established by our Board of Directors.
+Mr. Amello's employment agreement established his base salary and target annual bonus at the time it was executed, both of which have been subsequently increased by the Board of Directors.
+For the year ended December 31, 2015, Mr. Amello's base salary was \$331,200 and he was eligible to receive an annual performance-based cash bonus determined by our formance-based cash bonus of up to 40% of his base salary.
+Mr. Amello is entitled to four weeks of vacation, as well as holidays, and (subject to eligibility criteria under the applicable plan) the right to participate in any profit sharing plan, retirement plan, 401(k) plan, group medical plan, group dental plan, and/or other health insurance plan maintained by us for our senior executives generally and, if applicable, their family members.
 Mr. Amello is also entitled to reimbursement of all reasonable and necessary business and travel expenses incurred in connection with the performance of his duties.